 Brazing Ring Preforms

-Chalco's copper-to-copper brazing electrodes have a wide range of applications in HVAC refrigeration, electrical power, drinking water and gas systems.
-By selecting appropriate alloys, from economical silver-free to high-performance silver-containing alloys, an optimal balance between cost and performance can be achieved.
+Chalco copper-to-copper brazing rods are widely used in HVAC refrigeration, electrical power systems, and drinking water and gas piping.
+By selecting appropriate BCuP alloy grades, from economical silver-free to high-performance silver-bearing types, an effective balance between cost, joint reliability, and service performance can be achieved.

 HVAC & Refrigeration Systems

-Copper-to-copper brazing electrodes are most widely used in the welding of pipes in air conditioners , condensers, evaporators, and heat exchangers.
-The joints require high airtightness and pressure resistance to ensure long-term stable operation of the system.
+Copper-to-copper brazing rods are extensively used for joining copper tubes in air conditioners, condensers, evaporators, and heat exchangers.
+These applications require brazed joints with high airtightness and pressure resistance to ensure long-term, stable system operation.

-BCuP-2 → An economical option suitable for large-volume standard copper pipe connections.
+BCuP-2 → Economical silver-free option suitable for large-volume, standard copper tube connections.

-BCuP-3 → Improves connector life and corrosion resistance, suitable for high-reliability refrigeration systems.
+BCuP-3 → Low-silver alloy offering improved joint durability and corrosion resistance for higher-reliability refrigeration systems.

-Conductivity and contact reliability are critical indicators in the welding of busbars , copper contacts, coil terminals , and electrical joints.
-Copper-to-copper brazing electrodes maintain low resistance and high conductivity, ensuring long-term stable operation of equipment.
+High conductivity and contact reliability are critical in copper busbars, electrical contacts, coil terminals, and other current-carrying joints.
+Copper-to-copper brazing rods help maintain low electrical resistance and stable conductivity over long service periods.

-BCuP-5 → High strength and fatigue resistance, suitable for high-end applications such as motors and aerospace electrical systems.
+BCuP-5 → High-silver alloy with excellent fatigue resistance, suitable for demanding applications such as motors and aerospace electrical systems.

 Piping and Gas Distribution